Tsikata will be given a private burial, he wished for that – Family

 He was appointed in 1982 under the Jerry Rawlings administration.
 He had been in charge of national security since 1982 and later joined the Rawlings administration on 21 January 1995.
 He was a member of the council of state and a captain of the Ghana Army.

-He also served as a member of the council of state of Ghana.
+He also served as a member of the council of the state of Ghana.

 In 1995, he was asked to join a negotiating team with Ibn Chambas who was the then Deputy Foreign Minister, and Brigadier General Agyemfra, accompanied by Harry Mouzillas from the Ghana News Agency as a journalist to cover the events.